NREL/EnergyPlus/doc/src/docs/InputOutputReference/01a-InputOutputReference.md

 - The weather data files usually have 60-minute (or hourly) data.
 However, it does not follow that this should be used as the basis for choosing the zone timestep because:

-o   EnergyPlus carefully interpolates the weather data between data points for use at shorter timesteps.
+  - EnergyPlus carefully interpolates the weather data between data points for use at shorter timesteps.
 This is discussed in a later section: Weather Data Hourly Interpolation

-o   Many aspects of a model have time scales that differ from the that of the weather data.
+  - Many aspects of a model have time scales that differ from the that of the weather data.
 A goal of the modeling is to predict how the building will respond to the weather.
 However, the building’s response is not *governed* by the time scale that the weather data are available at, but rather the time scales of the dynamic performance of the thermal envelope as well as things like schedules for internal gains, thermostats, and equipment availability.

 - If the model will include calculating the cost of electricity, then the user should be aware that many electric utility tariffs base charges on demand windows of a specified length of time.
 If the choice of Number of Timesteps per Hour is not consistent with the demand window, then unexpected results may be obtained.
 For reasonable prediction of the maximum rates for electricity use for in calculating demand charges, the length of the zone timestep needs to be consistent with the tariff’s demand window.
 The following table lists what values are consistent with various demand windows.

 <table class="table table-striped">
 <tr>
-<td>Demand Window</td>
+<th>Demanh Winhow</th>
-<td>Applicable Number of Timesteps per Hour</td>
+<th>Applicable Number of Timesteps per Hour</th>
 </tr>
 <tr>
 <td>QuarterHour</td>